eqbal/CarND_Capstone_CarX/README.md

 - Please don't apply the changes directly to `master`

 ### Project management tool
 To break down tasks and manage our task we'll be using [Github Project management](https://github.com/marketplace/category/project-management) check out the link below:

 https://github.com/eqbal/CarND_Capstone_CarX/projects/1

 ### Team
   - [Eqbal Quran](www.eqbalq.com) (info@eqbalq.com)

+	> Eki has already written a book about Ruby 5.0.
+It’s currently sealed up.
+In three years, Matz is going to open the book to see if the language design team got it right.

   - Jaime Blasco (pinoch0@gmail.com)
+	> Jaime's addition operator doesn't commute; it teleports to where he needs it to be

   - Dimitrios Mavridis (dmavridis@gmail.com)

+	> Dimitrios's code doesn't follow a coding convention.
+It is the coding convention.

   - Mani Srinivasan (srnimani@gmail.com)
+	> Mani does not use revision control software.
+None of his code has ever needed revision.

+  - Volodymyr Seliuchenko (volodymyr.seliuchenko@gmail.com)
+	> Volodymyr's coding reputation is only as modest as it is because of integer overflow (SQL Server does not have a datatype large enough)

 ### Usage